apoorvakarne/apoorvakarne/README.md

 ---

 ## 💡 Motto
+> "I began my journey solving simple logic problems in C, and today, I’m building full-fledged software systems. 🚀"
 > "Code is like humor.
 When you have to explain it, it’s bad."

 ---

 ## ✨ Fun Fact
-I began my journey solving simple logic problems in C, and today, I’m building full-fledged software systems. 🚀
+Code is like humor.
+When you have to explain it, it’s bad.